On this page

 Step 2: Analyze the event stream

-After you find your user profile, scroll down to the Event Stream section.
-The event stream displays a user's entire event history, grouped by session.
+In the user profile, the event stream displays a user's entire event history, grouped by session.
 The most recent activity appears at the top of the list, and events populate the stream in ten seconds to one minute.

-Because the event stream can update in real-time, you can use it to make sure you're capturing new events correctly, or troubleshoot or debug instrumentation errors.
-For example, if you trigger an event only one time but the event stream consistently displays two instances of the event, then there could be an instrumentation error.
+Because the event stream can update in real time, you can use it to make sure you're capturing new events correctly, or to troubleshoot or debug instrumentation errors.
+For example, if you trigger an event only one time but the event stream consistently displays two instances of the event, there could be an instrumentation error.

 Instrumentation Explorer

-The Amplitude Instrumentation Explorer is an extension in the Google Chrome Web Store that helps you examine and debug your Amplitude Browser SDK instrumentation just by interacting with your product.
-It captures each Amplitude event you trigger and display it in the extension popup.
-Download it here.
+The Amplitude Instrumentation Explorer is an extension in the Google Chrome Web Store that helps you examine and debug your Amplitude Browser SDK instrumentation by interacting with your product.
+It captures each Amplitude event you trigger and displays the event in the extension popup.
+Download the Instrumentation Explorer.

 View your triggered events